drawing

 Speakers are encouraged to convey a broad context of their work, in order to maximize the engagement in the ensuing discussion.
 We encourage in particular the attendance of PhD students and postoctoral researchers, as a way to get a broader picture of the local scientific activity and learn about scientific topics aside from their own research work.

 Seminars will take place every other Thursday at noon in the DIPC Lecture Hall (and for time being also accessible via Zoom).
 The format will be about 45 min (+15 min discussion).
-The series started in 2022 and we plan to run it for at least for the next three years, thus enabling talks by all DIPC scientists.
+The series started in 2022 and we plan to run it for several years, thus enabling talks by all DIPC scientists.

 The next scheduled talks can be found here and the archive of past talks here.